milaninayak123/pl300-powerbi-notes/notes/01-understanding-power-bi-and-data-analysis.md

 | Predictive | What's likely next? | Possible further 10% drop if rain continues |
 | Prescriptive | What should we do? | Rider incentives + discount campaign + pre-stocking |

 > ⚠️ **Common mix-up:** people often blur descriptive and diagnostic together.
-The test is simple — descriptive never explains *why*, it only reports *what*.
+The test is simple.
+Descriptive never explains *why*, it only reports *what*.
 If a sentence includes a reason, it's already diagnostic.
 >
 > Another trap: predictive analytics gives a *probability*, not a promise.
 An interviewer may ask "does predictive analytics guarantee the outcome?"
 The answer is no, it extrapolates patterns forward, and those patterns can break.